cwlms/raggs/README.md

 that data, and make it more complete as different attributes become present.
 Redis is the caching mechanism and should be tuned based on your desired cache eviction poicy.
 API accepts a post request with a JSON payload that is written to a pipeline and flushed at configurable intervals into Redis.
-If enabled aggregated data is pushed to a Redis stream.
 Flush setting can be tuned by time and/or buffer size.
+If streaming output is enabled aggregated data is pushed to a Redis stream.
 You can start the entire service with `docker-compose up`.

 ## Usage